d-falck/confetti/README.md

   <b>Configure your Python scripts with magic ✨</b>
 </p>

 **Confetti** is a lightweight configuration management library for Python built on Pydantic.
 It lets you configure runs of your scripts using YAML files, with overrides from CLI arguments or environment variables.
+All you need is a Pydantic model and it'll handle the rest.

+_This is a super simple wrapper for pydantic-settings right now but I plan to make it more feature-rich over time!_

 ## Installation